Drekkg/bug-alert-frontend66/README.md

 - an edit Project Button(If the user is the owner of the project) This button will take the user to the edit project form.
 Here the user can edit the particulars of the project.
-- A delete button(If the user is the owner of the project) This button will allow the user to the delete project.
+- A delete button(If the user is the owner of the project) This button will allow the user to delete the project.
   ![mainpage logged in ](src/assets/main_page_logged_in.png)

 **Project Issues Page**
 This page displays the issues that have been logged to each project.

-- Add an issue button: The add an issue button will take the user to the adda an issue form, where they can log an issue.
+- Add an issue button: The add an issue button will take the user to the add an issue form, where they can log an issue.

 - The header contains: The project name and a unique issue number.
 - if the issue has been resolved, a green badge with the word resolved will also be displayed.